MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 1. In the **Add data** page, select **Upload files to DBFS**.
 1. In the **DBFS** page, name the target directory `fine_tuning` and upload the .jsonl files you saved earlier.
 1. In the sidebar, select **Workspace** and open your notebook again.
-1. In the first cell of the notebook, enter the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Azure OpenAI resources:
+1. In a new cell, enter the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Azure OpenAI resources:

     ```python
    import os